jrkrichards/js_powered_quiz/README.md

 ### Summary

 This repository contains a quiz powered by Javascript.
-This quiz utilizes Javascript to
+This quiz utilizes Javascript to:

-- Sets a timer for the quiz when the start button is pressed
+- Set a timer for the quiz when the start button is pressed
 - Cycles through 5 preset multiple choice questions
 - Saves your score to localStorage
 - Allows the user to clear Highscores if desired